-If we decide to have only whole diamonds in the main part of the blanket, we will need plus stitches before and after the stitch repeat, just like we did in the modified basket-weave pattern.
-Likewise, we will need plus rows before and after the row repeat.
+If we decide to have only whole diamonds in the main part of the blanket, we will need plus stitches before and after the stitch repeat, just like we did in the first variation of the basket-weave pattern in chapter 230.
+Likewise, we might need plus rows before and/or after the row repeat.